Saltmarble (SML) Price Hits $0.46 on Major Exchanges

-Saltmarble (SML) traded up 0% against the US dollar during the one day period ending at 13:00 PM Eastern on April 8th.
-Saltmarble has a total market capitalization of $132.94 million and approximately $50,463.36 worth of Saltmarble was traded on exchanges in the last day.
-One Saltmarble token can currently be purchased for approximately $0.46 or 0.00000638 BTC on exchanges.
-During the last seven days, Saltmarble has traded down 0% against the US dollar.
+Saltmarble (SML) traded up 0.1% against the US dollar during the 1-day period ending at 10:00 AM ET on April 14th.
+One Saltmarble token can currently be purchased for about $0.46 or 0.00000711 BTC on major cryptocurrency exchanges.
+Saltmarble has a total market cap of $132.94 million and approximately $50,463.36 worth of Saltmarble was traded on exchanges in the last day.
+In the last seven days, Saltmarble has traded 0.1% higher against the US dollar.

 - Zoo Token (ZOOT) traded down 2.2% against the dollar and now trades at $0.0652 or 0.00000239 BTC.